Easdale: Facilities and activities

-The island is home to an award-winning museum owned and operated by Eilean Eisdeal, a development trust, as well as a bar/restaurant called "The Puffer".
+The island is home to a museum owned and operated by Eilean Eisdeal, a development trust.
 Eilean Eisdeal spearheaded the renovation of the Easdale Island Community Hall, which provides a venue for a wide variety of events.
 According to Mike Scott of the Waterboys: "The Hall itself is magical.
 From the first sighting of its pyramid roof and arced frontispiece across the water to stepping off its stage at the end of the concert, it cast a spell on us."